|

 also attached to data, it must contain the same number and type of columns as

-NOTE: Once multiTraceTableFlag is selected,
+the specified multiTraceHistoryValueTable. | NOTE: Once multiTraceTableFlag is selected,

 all trace data is expected to be provided via multiTraceCurrentValueTable